 Start the day strong with this Ginger-Orange Matcha Green Tea Smoothie recipe!
-Get all the combined benefits of a matcha smoothie but with the power of a green smoothie! vegan + gluten free
+Get all the combined benefits of a matcha smoothie but with the power of a green smoothie!
+This recipe is vegetarian, vegan and gluten free.

 Have you given matcha green tea a go?